What to Expect

 Laser Treatment

 Laser may be used in office to treat several types of conditions.
-Dr. Tewari uses a laser light beam on the back of your eye.
+Our physicians use a laser light beam on the back of your eye.
 For conditions that cause blood vessel leakage, this treatment can help to reduce the number of new vessels and seal the existing ones to prevent future leakage.